Coelodonta

 Coelodonta (/koʊiloʊ'dɒntə/, from the Ancient Greek κοῖλος (koîlos), meaning "hollow", and οδούς (odoús), meaning "tooth", in reference to the deep grooves of their molars) is an extinct genus of Eurasian rhinoceroses that lived from about 3.7 million years to 14,000 years ago, between the Pliocene and Pleistocene epochs.
 It is best known from the type species, the woolly rhinoceros (Coelodonta antiquitatis), which ranged throughout northern Eurasia during the Pleistocene.
 The earliest known species, Coelodonta thibetana, lived in Tibet during the Pliocene, with the genus spreading to the rest of Eurasia during the Pleistocene.

 Coelodonta presumably grew to be around 3.6m long and 1.7m tall.

 Species

-Skulls of Coelodonta species: from up to down, C. nihowanensis, C. tologoijensis and C. antiquitatis.
+Skulls of Coelodonta species: from top to bottom, C. nihowanensis, C. tologoijensis and C. antiquitatis.

 Species recognised as members of Coelodonta, according to Deng et al. (2011), include: